ansible/product-demos/docs/infrastructure/windows_regedit_legal_notice.md

-# Demo: Chocolatey App Install
+# Demo: Windows Use Regedit to update legal notice

 [Click here to return to master demo list](../../README.md#demo-repository)